Hunter Zolomon

 Hunter Zolomon, otherwise known as Zoom and the Reverse-Flash, is a supervillain appearing in American comic books published by DC Comics.
+Created by writer Geoff Johns and artist Scott Kolins, the character first appeared in The Flash: Secret Files & Origins #3 (November 2001).
 The second character to assume the Reverse-Flash mantle, he serves as the archnemesis of Wally West and an enemy of Barry Allen.

 In 2009, Zoom was ranked as IGN's 37th-greatest comic book villain of all time.

 Zoom appeared in the live-action Arrowverse television series The Flash, portrayed by Teddy Sears and voiced by Tony Todd.

 Publication history

 Created by Geoff Johns and Scott Kolins, Hunter Zolomon made his debut in The Flash: Secret Files & Origins #3 in November 2001.
 He first appeared as Zoom in The Flash (vol. 2) #197 in June 2003.

 Fictional character biography

 Origin and transformation into Zoom

 Hunter Zolomon as he initially appeared before his transformation into Zoom.
 Art by Scott Kolins.

 Hunter Zolomon is the son of a serial killer who is inspired to become a criminologist and psychologist after learning of his father's identity.
 He later joins the Federal Bureau of Investigation (FBI) with his wife Ashley, where he quickly makes a name for himself as a criminal profiler.
-His life changes after an encounter with The Clown.
+His life changes after an encounter with the Clown.
 Zolomon assured Derek Fox, Ashley's father, that the crook would not be armed.
 Despite Ashley urging caution, Zolomon and Derek directly confront The Clown, and are caught off-guard when he pulls a gun.
 The Clown kills Derek and shoots Zolomon in the leg, permanently crippling him and forcing him to walk with a cane.
-After this, Ashley divorces him, he is fired from the FBI, and he subsequently becomes a profiler in Keystone City.
+Ashley divorces Zolomon, he is fired from the FBI, and he subsequently becomes a profiler in Keystone City.
 During his time working with Keystone City's Metahumans Unit, he became close friends with Wally West.

 Zolomon is later injured in an attack by Gorilla Grodd and rendered paraplegic.
 He begs Wally to use the cosmic treadmill to change his history for the better, but he refuses, fearful of what will happen to the timestream.
-Zolomon breaks into the museum and attempts to use the treadmill himself.
+Zolomon breaks into the Flash Museum and attempts to use the treadmill himself.
 The resulting explosion cures Zolomon's paralysis and gives him superhuman speed.

-Following this, Zolomon becomes the supervillain Zoom and Ashley assumes his old job.
+Zolomon becomes the supervillain Zoom and Ashley assumes his old job.